09 May 2024

 Creative Climate Leadership Retreat

-A Creative Climate Leadership Retreat is being held from 22 to 30 September 2024 at SEKEM, a Gulbenkian prize-winning eco-lodge just outside of Cairo, Egypt.This unique learning experience is facilitated by Julie’s Bicycle, a pioneering not-for-profit, mobilising the arts and culture to take action on the climate, nature and justice crisis.
+A Creative Climate Leadership Retreat was held from 22 to 30 September 2024 at SEKEM, a Gulbenkian prize-winning eco-lodge just outside of Cairo, Egypt.This unique learning experience was facilitated by Julie’s Bicycle, a pioneering not-for-profit, mobilising the arts and culture to take action on the climate, nature and justice crisis.
 They have worked in Egypt and the wider region previously, notably in partnership with the British Council.
-Their expert team will curate the Retreat based on the principles of their successful Creative Climate Leadership programme which offers training and transformation to empower artists and cultural professionals to take action on the climate and ecological crisis with impact, creativity, and resilience.
+Their expert team curated the Retreat based on the principles of their successful Creative Climate Leadership programme which offers training and transformation to empower artists and cultural professionals to take action on the climate and ecological crisis with impact, creativity, and resilience.

-Representatives from the EES, BIEA, CBRL, Ministry of Tourism and Antiquities (Egypt), Honor Frost Foundation, NCAM (Sudan), Petra National Trust (Jordan), The Amarna Project (Egypt), and the Bibliotheca Alexandrina (Egypt) will attend the Retreat thanks to the support of the British Academy.
-A further two places have been sponsored by the Barakat Trust and will be attended by Megawra and the Egyptian Heritage Rescue Foundation.
+Representatives from the EES, BIEA, CBRL, Ministry of Tourism and Antiquities (Egypt), Honor Frost Foundation, NCAM (Sudan), Petra National Trust (Jordan), The Amarna Project (Egypt), and the Bibliotheca Alexandrina (Egypt) attended the Retreat thanks to the support of the British Academy.
+A further two places were sponsored by the Barakat Trust for Megawra and the Egyptian Heritage Rescue Foundation.
 We would like to extend our thanks to the institutions attending and, especially, to our sponsors for making this possible.

 Thank you to our supporters